Society News Headlines

 2nd 7th 12th 17th 22nd 27th 2nd Dec SUNRISE 07:12 07:22 07:31 07:40 07:49 07:58 08:06 SUNSET 16:38 16:29 16:21 16:13 16:06 16:01 15:57

 THE PLANETS THIS MONTH.

-Mercury is perfectly placed in the morning sky this month lying at an altitude of just 10° mid-month at the time of civil twilight.
+Mercury finishes off its excellent morning apparition which started in mid-October.
 This table shows the planet’s apparition and also details where the Moon lies when near by.